The CTU Prague Relational Learning Repository: Access and Contributions

-To contribute a database, please contact the repository administrators; a web contact form is available~\url{https://relational.fit.cvut.cz/contact}.
+To contribute a database, please contact the repository administrators; a web contact form is available~\url{https://relational.fel.cvut.cz/contact}.
 One possibility is to provide us with a MySQL dump of your database.
 Another option is to provide us with read access to your database on your server, so we can migrate the database to the public server.
-A web form for contributing is available ~\url{https://relational.fit.cvut.cz/contribute}.